elixirschool/telemetry-code-along/part_one.md

 #### Then, establish an `ApplyFun` to be called for each handler

-The `ApplyFun` will invoke the given handler's `HandleFunction` with the event, measurements, metadata and config passed in via the call to `:telemetry.execute/3`
+The `ApplyFun` will invoke the given handler's `HandleFunction` with the event, measurements and metadata passed in via the call to `:telemetry.execute/3`, along with any config that was stored in ETS.

 ```erlang
 % telemetry/src/telemetry.erl